-This project is enhancing forest management practices in community forests and private land to improve livelihoods, social equity and environmental impacts.
+This project aims to enhance forest management practices in community forests and private land to improve livelihoods, social equity and environmental impacts.

 Nepal’s Middle Hills are home to 44 per cent of the country’s population, with more than two-thirds relying on a combination of agriculture and forest products for their livelihoods.